NHLPA Hockey '93: Reception

+Video game retailer Babbage's reported that the Genesis and Super Nintendo versions were the fourth and seventh top selling games on their respective lists of console video games in November 1992.
+The Genesis and Super Nintendo titles rose to third and sixth, respectively, the follow month.
+The Genesis release ranked the sixth best selling video game software for the week ending December 19, 1992 at Software Etc. chain of stores.
+The game continued to climb Babbage's sales charts in February 1993, becoming the top selling Genesis game of the month as well as the fourth top Super Nintendo game.
+By March, the Genesis version dropped to number three whereas the Super Nintendo release exited the top ten list.

 Computer Gaming World approved of the game's use of real NHL hockey player names and teams, and concluded that it was "just about as realistic and detailed as one could hope a cartridge game to be ... two red and blistered thumbs up".
 Power Unlimited gave the SNES version a score of 70% summarizing: "The action and sensation are also very much present in Electronic Arts' hockey game.
 Unfortunately, the sound is often very poor, and the screen is often overcrowded and therefore confusing.
 Thanks to the two player mode, it really becomes worthwhile."

 Former video game publication AllGame also praised the realism that had been included in the game, specifically the addition of injuries and shattering glass, but expressed disappointment at the lack of a season mode.
 Criticism was also given to the lack of challenging AI, stating that "scoring goals is still too easy".

 In 2001, Game Informer ranked it the 20th best video game ever made.
 The staff praised the game's depth and strategy.